The American author Helen Keller famously advised: "Life is short and unpredictable. Eat dessert first!" We hear you, Helen.

 In the lead-up to the launch of the quarterly issues of the magazine "Makarelle", we wanted to showcase some of the talented writers and visual artists exclusively on our website.
 We decided to call this section 'Syllabub', after a yummy Cornish dessert.

-Our autumn issue of Makarelle under the theme 'Twisted Tales' will be published
+Our autumn issue of Makarelle under the theme 'Twisted Tales' was be published

 on October 15th, 2021.
-Meanwhile, we will serve you at least two delicious syllabubs every week.
+In the run-up, we served at least two delicious syllabubs every week.

 An Act of Union